yyuqing-42/Portfolio/README.md

 ![](/image/indeed.jpg)

-**In today’s competitive labor market, sourcing the best talent is more difficult than ever.
-Although factors such as income, benefits, and company culture affect an applicant’s willingness to apply to a company, the job posting itself also contributes to an applicant’s willingness to apply.
-In order to hire the best employees, companies are pushed to improve the quality of their job postings because only the top postings will attract the top candidates.
-Thus, my group set out to explore some factors that will influence the popularity of a job posting in order to give companies the best advice.**
+**Focused on exploring some factors that will influence the popularity of a job posting on Indeed and provided recommendations on how to make a job posting more attractive and garner more clicks of interest.**

 [Learn More](https://github.com/yyuqing-42/Indeed-Job-Posting)